kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 # Introduction

-In the world of microservices unit tests are generally plagued by mocks and stubs.
-Leading to unit tests with the following problems:
+In the world of microservices, unit tests are generally plagued by mocks and stubs, leading to unit tests with the following problems:
-- Bulky and difficult to read, most of these tests consistent of a lot of boilerplate code that prevents the reader from easily understanding what is being tested.
+- Bulky and difficult to read, most of these tests consist of a lot of boilerplate code that prevents the reader from easily understanding what is being tested.
 It's typically the case that understanding what's being mocked and how requires more effort than understanding what's actually being tested.
-- Often times we end up testing our mocks rather then the original code we set out to test.
+- Often times, we end up testing our mocks rather than the original code we set out to test.
 For example, we may test that we've called `xyz` endpoint, but without knowing the exact implementation of `xyz` we cannot be certain we've correctly invoked the endpoint.
 - Challenging to implement cleanly and keep up to date.
-Personally implementing mocks which enable testing pagination has always lead to disastrous illegible code.
+Personally, implementing mocks which enable testing pagination has always led to disastrous illegible code.
 - Impractical.
-Mocks are `O(n)`, every time a new endpoint is being tested another mock has to be added.
+Mocks are `O(n)`; every time a new endpoint is being tested another mock must be added.

 Some of these issues can be solved by adding integration tests.
-However integration tests do not easily fit in a dev loop, due to their long running nature.
+However, integration tests do not easily fit in a dev loop due to their long running nature.

 What are the alternatives?
 Ideally our unit tests would stand up the service we depend on and then we could directly interface with it.
 Often this isn't feasible (as it may require standing up their dependencies and so on).
-Instead we can use fakes as described by [Martin Fowler in Mocks Aren't Stubs](https://www.martinfowler.com/articles/mocksArentStubs.html) to achieve this.
+Instead, we can use fakes as described by [Martin Fowler in Mocks Aren't Stubs](https://www.martinfowler.com/articles/mocksArentStubs.html)to achieve this.

-In this post we'll discuss how we can create a [C# `HttpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-7.0) which routes corresponding requests to pre instantiated [ASP.NET Core MVC controllers](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-6.0#apicontroller-attribute)
+In this post, we'll discuss how we can create a [C# `HttpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-7.0) which routes corresponding requests to pre-instantiated [ASP.NET Core MVC controllers](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-6.0#apicontroller-attribute)

-In a follow up post we'll discover how to use this special `HttpClient` to remove mocks from your unit tests and transition over to fakes.
+In a follow up post, we'll discover how to use this special `HttpClient` to remove mocks from your unit tests and transition over to fakes.

 # Implementing

-Now that we understand the problem space lets get started.
+Now that we understand the problem space, let’s get started.
 The first thing we'll need to do is verify which `ControllerBase` a given `HttpRequestMessage` should be routed to.

 ## Routing

-Unfortunately `AspNetCore.MVC` doesn't provide an easy way to extract the routes you've setup through your `RouteAttribute`s, so we'll have to do it ourselves.
+Unfortunately, `AspNetCore.MVC` doesn't provide an easy way to extract the routes you've setup through your `RouteAttribute`s, so we'll have to do it ourselves.

-For a request to match a given controller it needs to first match the controllers top level path.
+For a request to match a given controller it needs to first match the controller’s top-level path.

 ```cs
 private static (bool, string) MatchesController(ControllerBase controller, HttpRequestMessage request)